You can listen to the audio from this video guide here:

-5. Spruce Up Your Heavy Equipment For Sale
+Step 5.
+Spruce Up Your Heavy Equipment Inventory

 Professional photography is often the way to go when selling heavy equipment.

-Selling heavy equipment can become a financial burden if it goes on for too long.
-Here are some costs that can add up over time, so be careful:
+Selling heavy equipment can become a financial burden if the process drags on too long.
+Here are some costs to keep in mind before you begin adding to your inventory.

 Fortunately, all three of these expenses can be overcome by one simple solution: selling fast!